RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 Server is Chirpstack

-ChirpStack: If you choose Chirpstack as your LoRa Server, you will see the following page with two options available:
+If you choose Chirpstack as your LoRa Server, you will see the following page with two options available:

-- ChirpStack Channel Plan Configuration - used to configure your Regional Frequency Band
+- ChirpStack Channel Plan Configuration: Used to configure your Regional Frequency Band

-- ChirpStack ADR Configure - used to enable/disable the Adaptive Data Rate (ADR) functionality.
+- ChirpStack ADR Configure: Used to enable/disable the Adaptive Data Rate (ADR) functionality.

 The default IP address is 127.0.0.1

-Connecting to a Network
+Connect to a Network

-Connect through Wi-Fi
+Connect Through Wi-Fi

 There are 5 options to choose from in the Wi-Fi configuration menu:

-Once Wi-Fi AP Mode has been disabled by choosing "2 Enable Client Mode/Disable AP Mode", you can now then connect to a new Wi-Fi Network by choosing "4 Add New SSID for Client":
+- Once Wi-Fi AP Mode has been disabled by choosing "2 Enable Client Mode/Disable AP Mode", connect to a new Wi-Fi Network by choosing "4 Add New SSID for Client".

-- Start by selecting your country of residence:
+- Select your country of residence:

-Connect through Ethernet
+Connect Through Ethernet

 - By default, the IP address of the gateway's Ethernet is